lvps/389ds-replication/README.md

 ## Example Playbook

-More example, including 389DS installation from the ground up and the needed Vagrant configs to test them are available in the [389ds-examples](https://github.com/lvps/389ds-examples/) repository.
+More examples, including 389DS installation from the ground up and the needed Vagrant configs to test them are available in the [389ds-examples](https://github.com/lvps/389ds-examples/) repository.